We Asked a Guy with Synaesthesia What a Bunch of Songs Taste Like

 Whose voice tasted the worst?
 Stefflon Don or Giggs?

 Stefflon Don’s.
 It was awful.
-I couldn’t get beyond the sour tangerine, it just smothered all the other flavors.
+I couldn’t get beyond the sour tangerine, it just smothered all the other flavours.
 It was disgusting.
 It’s not funny.

 Smash Mouth – “All Star”